Broadcom: Anti-competitive practices investigations

-In 2021, Broadcom agreed to settle an antitrust complaint, in which the U.S. Federal Trade Commission claimed that the company abused its monopoly power using restrictive contract terms and threats of retaliation against customers the company deemed "disloyal."
-The company faced a similar antitrust proceeding with the European Commission, which was settled after Broadcom committed to refrain from certain business practices.
-This included a commitment to suspend agreements containing exclusivity or quasi-exclusivity arrangements and a commitment not to enter into such agreements for seven years.

 Patent suits

 In 2017, Broadcom filed patent suits against smart TV manufacturers.
 The U.S. International Trade Commission ruled in favor of the smart TV manufacturers.
-In other words, back in 2017, Broadcom filed an array of patent suits against manufacturers of smart TVs.
-In 2018, the U.S. International Trade Commission ruled against Broadcom, finding that two manufacturers did not infringe on patents owned by Broadcom.

 In 2020, Broadcom sued Netflix over multiple patent infringements.
 Critics have argued that Broadcom is suing Netflix for being more successful, citing the declining number of traditional pay television subscribers due to the rise of streaming services.
 The Leichtman Research Group calculated that the largest pay TV providers in the U.S. – representing about 95% of the market – lost about 4,915,000 net video subscribers in 2019.
-Regular customers each pay $231 a year for their boxes.
-That's almost 20 billion dollars a year in profit for the cable industry.
-In other words, in 2020, Broadcom sued Netflix over multiple patent infringements.
-Critics have argued that Broadcom is suing Netflix for being more successful.
-The traditional pay TV industry has undeniably lost a large number of subscribers, which may be because of the rise of new internet streaming services.
-The Leichtman Research Group calculated that the largest pay TV providers in the U.S. – representing about 95% of the market – lost about 4,915,000 net video subscribers in 2019.
+Regular customers each pay $231 a year for their boxes, totaling almost $20 billion per year in profit for the cable industry.

 2020s

 On January 7, 2020, Accenture PLC agreed to acquire Symantec's 300-person cybersecurity services division from Broadcom.
 In February 2020, Broadcom announced the world's first WiFi 6E client device, the BCM4389.

-In early 2020, Raspberry Pi inc revealed that their new boards would have a Broadcom BCM2711 chip.
-This was a huge milstone for Broadcom, because their chip would be publicly available in a proper computer.
+In early 2020, Raspberry Pi Inc. revealed that their new boards would have a Broadcom BCM2711 chip.

 In May 2022, Broadcom announced their deal to acquire the virtualization and cloud computing software vendor VMware for $61 billion in a combination of cash and stock, with Broadcom assuming $8 billion in VMware debt.
-It was a bid for a third major acquisition in software for Broadcom, following those of CA Technologies and Symantec.
 In November 2022, the UK's Competition and Markets Authority regulator announced it would investigate whether the Broadcom Inc. acquisition of VMware Inc. would "result in a substantial lessening of competition within any market or markets in the United Kingdom for goods or services".
+The European Commission also said it was investigating the proposed acquisition, and as a result, Broadcom and VMware extended the planned completion date out to May 26, 2023.
+On May 19, 2023, as both UK and EU regulators had yet to complete their investigations, the completion date was formally extended to August 26, 2023, and was later further extended to as late as November 26, 2023.

+On November 21, 2023, Broadcom Inc. announced its plan to finalize the $69 billion acquisition of VMware Inc. on the following Wednesday.
+This acquisition, one of the largest in the technology sector, received global regulatory scrutiny, including from China, which approved the deal with specific conditions.
+These conditions require VMware's server software to be compatible with local hardware and not restrict customers from using Broadcom's hardware products.
+Despite concerns over rising China-U.S. tensions, the approval from China, which was the last regulatory hurdle, allowed the deal to proceed.
+The transaction closed on November 22, 2023.
+On completion, CEO Hock Tan announced that the company would relocate its headquarters in San Jose to the VMware campus in Palo Alto, California.
+In February 2024, Broadcom sold the end-user computing division, which it inherited from the VMware acquisition, to KKR for $4 billion.

+Corporate affairs

+Finances

+For the fiscal year 2023, Broadcom reported earnings of US$14.1 billion, with an annual revenue of US$35.8 billion, an increase of 7.9% over the previous fiscal cycle.